samarpreet-singh/see-n-say-storymaker/README.md

 The "Reset!" button clears up all selected words and lets you start from scratch.

 Have fun!
-Thank you for trying out this tool :)
+Thank you for trying out this tool :) Visit my Linkedin Profile for my entire portfolio! - https://linkedin.com/in/samarpreet